The Richest Basketball Players in France

 1. Tony Parker – 200 million euros

-Once he hangs up his sneakers in 2019, far from slowing down, Tony Parker He has become owner and chairman of the ASVEL Lyon-Villeurbanne club, and has invested in a motor racing team, start-ups, luxury real estate...
-A true "businessman". businessman !
-As a result, his assets have continued to grow, topping the €200 million mark, making him one of the wealthiest French sportsmen and women across all sports.
-Parker has no shortage of ambition, however - he has even expressed his desire to one day become the owner of an NBA franchise.
+Once he hung up his sneakers in 2019, far from slowing down, Tony Parker multiplied his business ventures: he became owner and president of the ASVEL Lyon-Villeurbanne club, invested in a motorsport team, start-ups, luxury real estate… A true businessman!
+The result: his net worth has continued to grow to reach the 200 M€ mark, making him one of the wealthiest French athletes across all sports.
+Parker remains ambitious – he has even expressed a wish to one day become an NBA franchise owner.

 Conclusion